Gamingpro237/Anomaly-detection-system/README.md

-# 🛠️ Anomaly Detection System for Manufacturing Sensor Data 🚀
+# 🚀 Real-Time AI-Driven Anomaly Detection & Data Integration System 🌐

-Welcome to the **Anomaly Detection System for Manufacturing Sensor Data**!
-This project leverages Microsoft Fabric and a suite of Azure services to monitor manufacturing equipment in real-time, detect anomalies, and provide actionable insights to optimize maintenance and reduce downtime.
+Welcome to the **Real-Time AI-Driven Anomaly Detection & Data Integration System**, an end-to-end project that leverages **Apache Kafka** for real-time data streaming, **Azure Data Lake** for secure storage, and **Power BI** for dynamic reporting and visualization.
+This project showcases how **RTI (Real-Time Integration)** can streamline data ingestion, anomaly detection, and business intelligence.

 ---